mbgeorge48/terraria_classes/README.md

 ```

 (assuming you've installed the modules in the requirments file)
-Then in another terminal from inside the react_client folder run:
+Then in another terminal from inside the react-client folder run:

 ```sh
 yarn start